sgsokol/influx/influx_si/doc/html/_sources/install.rst.txt

  $ influx_s e_coli

  are now equivalent.
-Even if it works on all platforms, it can be particularly useful for Windows where supplementary effort cab be required to associate .py file with Python interpreter.
+Even if it works on all platforms, it can be particularly useful for Windows where supplementary effort can be required to associate .py file with Python interpreter.
 Using executable programs (i.e. without .py extension) makes this extra configuration step no more mandatory.

 Installation with ``conda``
 ---------------------------